GalinaMonitor/42-push_swap/README.md

 # Push_swap

 ## Sort an array of numbers using two stacks and deque rules
+The Push_swap project is a very simple and highly effective algorithm project.
+You have at your disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.

-Program gets string of numbers and sort them using stacks `a` and `b` the following operations:
+Program sorts stacks `a` and `b` with the following operations:

 > `sa` : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements).
 >